MDash-NITAP/Nucleotide-Polymorphism/README.md

    1. Go to the link https://github.com/MDash-NITAP/Nucleotide-Polymorphism
    2. Select Download Zip option from the drop-down menu for Code<>
    3. Extract the Zip folder
-   4. Replace the ( Zip folder -> application file )  with the downloaded Raw exe file.
+   4. Run the Polymorphism_CtoT.py file.

 # Program Execution
 The program can be run on a Command Prompt or Power Shell or any GUI, having an installed Python Interpreter.